ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     space_type
-      The unit of measurement to use when allocating space for a new data set using *space_primary* and *space_secondary*.
+      The unit of measurement to use when allocating space for a new data set using :emphasis:`space\_primary` and :emphasis:`space\_secondary`.

       | **required**: False
       | **type**: str